Kotlin/kotlinx-datetime/README.md

   the scheduled event separately.
 Try to avoid converting future events to `Instant` in advance, because time-zone rules might change unexpectedly in the future.
   Also, use `LocalDateTime` to decode an `Instant` to its local date-time components for display and UIs.
-- Use `LocalDate` to represent a date of the event that does not have a specific time associated with it (like a birthday).
+- Use `LocalDate` to represent a date of the event that does not have a specific time associated with it (like a birth date).

 ## Operations